 No one likes to think about pressure washer repair.
-Although pressure washers are extraordinarily effective in blasting away dirt or stains on just about any surface, if they break down, it's a hassle.
+Although pressure washers are extraordinarily effective in blasting away dirt or stains on just about any surface, if they break down, it's frustrating.
 Here are my tips to help you save time, hassles and money:

 Modern quality pressure washers are designed to be as maintenance & trouble-free as possible.
 And the best thing you can do to prevent trouble or break-downs is to always keep on top of pressure washer pump maintenance.